themushroomsound/waapitools/README.md

 A typical use case would be to create random containers from a list of freshly imported sounds, each set of similarly named sounds getting their own parent.

 ![nester](https://github.com/user-attachments/assets/61d965c9-3543-4453-a2f7-af5208d95a6b)

+**Usage:**
+* Select multiple objects in your Wwise project
+* Check the tool groups them as desired, based on their names
+* Choose the type of object you want to create as their new parents
+* Commit the new parents to Wwise